gpeterson406/Greenwood_Book/_book/01-preface.md

 there are more than 2 groups to compare -- this is what we call the ***One-Way ANOVA*** situation.
 It generalizes the 2-independent sample hypothesis test to handle situations where more than 2 groups are being studied.
-When we learn this method, we will begin discussing model assumptions and methods for assessing those assumptions that will be present in every analysis involving a quantitative response.
+When we learn this method, we will begin discussing model assumptions \index{assumptions} and methods for assessing those assumptions that will be present in every analysis involving a quantitative response.
 The ***Two-Way ANOVA*** (Chapter \@ref(chapter3)) considers situations with two categorical explanatory variables and a